FryerTuck/anon/.anon.dir/User/note/editRootPass.md

 #### Master Password

-When Anon is installed, the `master` user's password is stock-standard.
+When Anon is installed, the `master` user's default password needs to change.
 For brevity, use the following command:

 ```